mpelos/datenizer/README.md

 Datenizer
 =========

-Datenizer is a simple jQuery datepicker that try to not suck so much.
+Datenizer is a simple jQuery datepicker that tries not to suck so much.

 Usage